-“I am worthless.”
 “I have no purpose.”
-“I hate my life.”

 “I can’t do anything.”
-“I am disappointment.”

-Like it or not our thoughts impact what we do and how we do it.
-After a while we stop struggling to feel happiness because we begin to believe the lies that are festering in our heads and don’t think that we are worthy of enjoying anything.
+Like it or not, our thoughts impact what we do and how we do it.
+After a while, we stop struggling to feel happy because we begin to believe the lies that are festering in our heads and don’t think that we are worthy of enjoying anything.
 Instead of looking for alternative ways to do things we used to love doing, we give up because our demons have convinced us that we are useless and unworthy.

 Clean up that mess

-Your life won’t ever be perfect, accidents happen.
+Your life won’t ever be perfect; accidents happen.
 Negative thoughts are sneaky and pop into our heads without warning.
-However, when you are able to see more good than bad in your life those dust bunnies will have less room to camp out in.
+However, when you are able to see more good than bad in your life, those dust bunnies will have less room to camp out in.

 Seeking new and alternative ways to live or do what you want keeps you thinking in a positive manner because you are focused on winning, not failing.